IN THIS SECTION

 A staff member or experienced volunteer educator will be your guide during this interactive interpretive experience.
 Designed for a minimum of 8 participants, a two-week advanced registration is required.
-Contact Natasha to schedule a program.
+Contact Kelle to schedule a program.

 1-8 people @ $50.00 group rate